Fuerteventura is miles of beaches and volcanic rock.

 With great transport links, it’s very easily accessible from wherever you are in the UK.
 If you’re driving to the airport, you’ll find a choice of 7 car parks, which are all easily reachable from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space in advance online and save up to 70%.

 If you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air-Rail link from the station which takes you to the terminal in just two minutes.

 Arriving at Fuerteventura Airport

 Fuerteventura Airport is situated in El Matorral, 5km south of the capital city Puerto del Rosario.
 It is easy to travel from the airport to the capital city centre.

 Bus routes 3, 10 and 16 run between the airport and the capital of the island and you will find the bus stop outside the terminal.
 The journey takes around 15 minutes and you can buy tickets onboard.

 Alternatively, you can take a taxi or hire a car.
 Pre-book your transfer with HolidayTaxis and avoid the queues when you arrive.

 With year-round sunshine, miles of stunning beaches, historic rural towns and modern resorts, the island of Fuerteventura is a perfect relaxation destination.
 Whether you’re looking for a family holiday, a surfing adventure or simply to laze away your days on the sand, this island in the Canaries is a great choice.